-As a small business owner in a unique or highly specialized industry, you know the difficulties of how to grow a small business effectively and increase your customer base.
+As a small business owner in a unique or highly specialized industry, you know the difficulties of learning how to grow a small business and increase your customer base.

-Whether you’re running a business that offers doggy clean-up services, selling products specifically for left-handed folks, or creating sword and fencing classes for kids, you know you’ve got a great product or service that improves people’s lives.
+Whether you offer doggy cleaning services, sell products specifically for left-handed folks, or create sword and fencing classes for kids, you know you’ve got a great product or service that improves people’s lives.

 The challenging part for small business owners is facing a disconnect when it comes to marketing their products and services to new customers.